mattiaspaul/BRIEFnet/README.md

 dice1(segmentation,segmentTestGT)
 ```

-If you find any problems or need help, feel free to contact me at lastname@uni-luebeck.de
+If you find any problems or need help, feel free to contact me at lastname @ uni-luebeck.de

 Mattias Heinrich